Order TexShare Cards or Flyers for Your Library at No Charge:

-Contact the TexShare Card Program liaison at the patron’s home library.
+Contact the TexShare Card Program contact at the patron’s home library.
 A Card contact directory is available; please check the TexShare Card email list for a link to the directory, or contact email@example.com.
 Provide the following information: patron's name, ID number, items overdue, cost of items, and date due.

 Advise the liaison of the home library as soon as the patron returns the books or pays for them.
-If the item is not returned or paid for after six months, your library may bill the library that issued the card for the cost of the book.
+If the item is not returned or paid for after six months, your library may bill the library that issued the Card for the cost of the book.
 Requested reimbursement may cover the cost of lost or damaged materials, but not any associated fines.

 What if I Don’t Receive Payment for Lost or Damaged Items?